 Stage 5 Water Rationing shall apply to all Water Distribution Systems, private Wells, or Water Users whose Source of Supply is derived from the MPWRS unless proof is provided to demonstrate a superior, unimpaired water right to exempt the Water Distribution System, private Well, or Water User from the Stage 5 rationing restrictions.
+Evidence of riparian water rights may be established by a Declaration under penalty of perjury, unless it is refuted by other proof.
 Stage 5 Water Rationing shall become effective on June 1 or such earlier date as may be set by the Board following the District's May Board meeting if total usable storage in the MPWRS on May 1 is less than 21,802 Acre-Feet and greater than 15,615 Acre-Feet.
 If total usable storage is equal to or greater than 27,807 Acre-Feet on May 1, no water rationing shall be imposed.